-Resolution 8 - Rural Communications Systems
+Resolution 8 - Rural Communications and Broadband Systems

-Basin Electric Power Cooperative (Basin Electric) urges Congress to continue to provide financial support through loans, grants, and universal service mechanisms to rural communication systems to ensure a high-quality communication system in rural America.
+Basin Electric Power Cooperative (Basin Electric) urges Congress to continue to provide financial support through loans, grants, and universal service mechanisms to rural communication and broadband systems to ensure a high-quality communication system and internet access in rural America.

-Congress, the federal government, state legislatures and state governments, rural electric and telecommunication cooperatives, and private communication systems should work diligently together wherever possible to ensure the continued development of an affordable and efficient communication system throughout rural America.
+Congress, the federal government, state governments, rural electric and telecommunication cooperatives, and other telecommunication companies should work diligently together wherever possible to ensure the continued development of an affordable and efficient communication and broadband system throughout rural America.

-Rural cooperative telecommunication services play an integral part in the social, economic, and political viability of rural America.
-Sparsely populated rural areas need the same access to advanced telecommunication services and technologies as more populated areas.
-This includes access to satellite service from privately owned companies, improved television service, and two-way data and voice satellite communications as provided by the National Rural Telecommunications Cooperative (NRTC).
+Rural cooperative telecommunication and internet services play an integral part in the social, economic, and political viability of rural America.
+Sparsely populated rural areas need the same access to advanced services and technologies as more populated areas.
+This includes access to satellite service from privately owned companies, improved television service, two-way data and voice satellite communications, and broadband services as provided by the National Rural Telecommunications Cooperative (NRTC) and supported by the National Rural Electric Cooperative Association (NRECA).